LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

-We exposed the developed honeypot to the internet to monitor network activities.
-Over one month, the honeypot recorded 753 connection attempts from unique IP addresses.
-Figure~\ref{fig:interaction} indicates that most of these attempts originated in the United States (423 interactions).
-Germany and Great Britain (55 attempts each) are the second most common sources of interactions.
+We exposed the developed \shortacronym~honeypot to the internet to monitor network activities.
+Over two months, the honeypot recorded 4895 connection attempts from unique IP addresses.
+Figure~\ref{fig:interaction} indicates that most of these attempts were from the United States (1399 interactions).
+Great Britain and Germany are the second most common sources with 632 and 412 attempts, respectively.
+The interaction analysis further revealed a total of 7010 requests sent to \shortacronym, where 1891 of these were valid Modbus requests.
+Among the valid requests, 1752 were identified to use specific FCs: 1, 3, 5, 6, 15, 16, 17, 43.
+To be specific, 1629 requests focused only on acquiring the device information (FC 43).
+Overall, \shortacronym~managed to produce 1496 valid Modbus responses.

+\begin{takeaway} \shortacronym's capability to handle and respond to a variety of Modbus FCs from the internet demonstrates its effectiveness in emulating a honeypot and shows that LLMs can be used for ICS threat detection and analysis. \end{takeaway}

+We further utilized the AbuseIPDB~\cite{abuseipdb} database to identify the IP addresses that have been associated with malicious activity online by using a threshold value of 50 in the given scale of abuse confidence score (0 to 100).
+Among the total requests targeting our honeypot, 731 distinct IPs interacted more than once using the Modbus protocol, where 441 IPs were categorized as malicious.
+As part of our analysis, it was also noticed that 164 code injection attempts (SQL, LDAP, etc.) were made using the ``HTTP\_X\_FORWARDED\_FOR'' http protocol header or the username/password fields in the PLC login web page.

+\begin{takeaway} The high interactivity of attackers further proves the realism of the developed~\shortacronym~in emulating a real ICS device. \end{takeaway}